-As we discussed with you in our recent programme Zoom meeting, most of our Autumn term will be delivered online.
+As we discussed with you in our recent Zoom meeting, our Autumn term will be delivered through a combination of face to face and online teaching and learning.
 This will require you to have access to a computer and a reliable internet connection for most days of the term.
-The programme will start in the first week of October 2020 (5 October) and we have planned induction sessions during the first two weeks for you to meet us, your fellow students on the programme, and your tutors (online and in person meetings).
+The programme will start in the first week of October 2021 (4 October) and we have planned induction sessions during the first two weeks for you to meet us, your fellow students on the programme, and your tutors (in person meetings and online).
 These induction sessions will also be an opportunity for you to familiarise yourselves with the online platforms and tools we will be using in the year, and for all of us to set expectations around the programme and online/on campus learning and teaching.
-All learning material will be accessible through our Virtual Learning Environment (Blackboard) and Microsoft Teams.
+All learning materials will be accessible through our Virtual Learning Environment (Blackboard) and Microsoft Teams.
 As Imperial students, you will have free access to these as well as induction sessions.

 Throughout the year, we will continue with these opportunities to socialise and feel part of this year’s MSc cohort.
-To this effect, we will organise several online group work sessions, some with our group tutors.
-Where possible, once per week we have planned for you to meet face to face with your class and an academic, so we can ensure continuity in the programme and explain the course work priorities from week to week.
-The three weeks in the teaching laboratories will also be great opportunities to strengthen these bonds amongst you and with us.
+To this effect, we will organise several group work sessions (in person and/or online), some with our group tutors.
+Where possible, at least twice per week we have planned for you to meet face to face with your class and teaching staff, so we can ensure continuity in the programme and explain the course work priorities from week to week.
+The three weeks in the teaching laboratories will also provide another great opportunity to strengthen bonds between classmates and with teaching staff.

-Genetics of Rare and Common Disease (Module 2), Terms 1 & 2
+Genetics of Rare and Common Disease (Module 2)

 Module 3 is a large module as we assume no preliminary student expertise.
 The module consists of three related subjects or sub-modules: 1) Introduction to Statistical Thinking and Data Analysis, 2) Bioinformatics and 3) Genomics.
-As such, Module 3 will run throughout Term 1.
-The first two sub-modules will be held each Monday with a teaching session in the morning and a Workshop in the afternoon to consolidate concepts that have been introduced the previous week.
+As such, Module 3 will run throughout Term 1 with a day a week of teaching session in the morning and a Workshop in the afternoon to consolidate concepts that have been introduced the previous week.
 Exercises will be set each week in order for students to be able to assimilate new concepts at their own pace.
 The Genomics sub-module will include genomic study design and the analytical methods of linkage and association.
 The module will include the preparation and defence of a robust genomic study design in the form of a scientific poster presentation that will draw upon a number of aspects of the MSc programme.

 Assessments this year will be largely the same as in previous years.
 Anticipated changes will include that written exams may be delivered as online essay assessments (Modules 1 and 2) and Data Interpretation exams (Modules 3 and 4) could also be adapted to be held online.
 Formative essays set as course work during Modules 1 and 2 will provide you with detailed feedback and prepare you for these summative exam essays.
 All remaining assessments will be held as usual as part of coursework assessment.
 Should the Spring term be delivered remotely, we will also adapt the Poster presentation examination for remote delivery.